Elizabeth Lilburne: Early life

-John was imprisoned again in 1646-48 for attacking Presbyterian and parliamentarian authoritarianism and in March to July 1649 - during the former period Elizabeth was herself arrested for circulating John's books, and it was her catching smallpox (as did the couple's 3 children - the two sons died but the daughter survived) that led to his bail at the end of the latter.
-Elizabeth recovered and went on to have seven more children, though only two of these (plus their first daughter) reached adulthood.
-She became ill again in October 1649 and was unable to be present on John's acquittal of treason by a London jury.
-The following 18 months were peaceful for the couple, living partly off the proceeds of confiscated Durham church lands John had been granted in compensation for his 1630s punishments, but they came to ruin through the exile and £7000 fine imposed on John in January 1652 after his conviction for libel by parliament after an attack on Sir Arthur Haselrig's administration of sequestered north-eastern estates.
-The prominent Baptist William Kiffin was an old friend of John and a former political ally, and it was to him that Elizabeth was entrusted during John's exile.
-She tried to convince him to reconcile himself to Oliver Cromwell, if only for their family's sake, visiting him in Bruges and convincing him to return to England in June 1653.
-He was, however, imprisoned on arrival and remained there until his death apart from brief paroles, though two more children were born in 1652-53 (he criticised her for being "perfectly distracted" by the death of one of their children in this period).
-John's father and Elizabeth tried and failed in July 1655 to have him released, with themselves as guarantors of his good behaviour, and he was moved from the island of Jersey to Dover.
+John was imprisoned again in 1646-48 for attacking Presbyterian and parliamentarian authorities and in March to July 1649 - during the former period Elizabeth was arrested for circulating John's books.
+She caught smallpox (as did their 3 children - the sons died while the daughter survived) that led to his bail at the end of the latter.
+Elizabeth recovered and had seven more children, though only two (plus their first daughter) reached adulthood.

+She became ill again in October 1649 and was unable to attend John's acquittal of treason by a London jury.
+The following 18 months were peaceful for the couple, living partly off the proceeds of confiscated Durham church lands that John had been granted in compensation for his 1630s punishments.
+In January 1652, a £7000 fine and exile was imposed on John Lilburne after his conviction for libel against Arthur Haselrig's administration of sequestered north-eastern estates.
+Prominent Baptist William Kiffin was an old friend of John and a former political ally, and sheltered Elizabeth during John's exile.
+She tried to convince him to reconcile himself to Oliver Cromwell for their family's sake, visiting him in Bruges and convincing him to return to England in June 1653.
+He was imprisoned on arrival and remained there until his death, apart from brief paroles, fathering two more children from 1652-53 (he criticised her for being "perfectly distracted" by the death of one of their children in this period).
+John's father and Elizabeth tried and failed in July 1655 to have him released, with themselves as guarantors of his good behaviour, and he was moved from Jersey to Dover.
 He died on bail, after his wife's last confinement, in Eltham on 29 August 1657.